jimbateson/jamesbateson.co.uk/src/articles/accessibility-documentation-in-figma-mockups.md

 [Get the annotation kit](https://shop.stephaniewalter.design/b/accessibility-interactions-designer-checklist-annotation-kit).

-An accessibility annotation kit is a series of labels that can be used to identify acessibility considerations on a design.
+An accessibility annotation kit is a series of labels that can be used to identify accessibility considerations on a design.

 Landmarks, links, heading levels, alternative text and more can be labelled and highlighted next to or within the mockup.
 The link above is to the one Stéphanie has curated and made available for purchase, there are other examples out there.